salemove/freddy/README.md

 freddy = Freddy.build(logger, host: 'localhost', port: 5672, user: 'guest', pass: 'guest')
 ```

+## Releasing a new version

+A new version is created when a change is merged into the master branch that changes the version number in `freddy.gemspec`.
+A Github Action will create a tag for the version and push the `.gem` file to [rubygems.org](https://rubygems.org)

 ## Supported message queues

 These message queues have been tested and are working with Freddy.
 Other queues can be added easily: